 When you arrive on campus for Move-In Day, you will see an Orientation Adventure check-in table near Sumner Hall.
-We will provide information on your trip departure time and the pre-trip dinner on Sunday, August 23.
+We will provide information on your trip departure time and the pre-trip dinner.

 Please use the appropriate link below to access the packing list for your trip.

 - Camp OA